click_extra.sphinx package¶

 sphinx.directives.code.CodeBlock, and some specific to Click directives.The standard

 emphasize-linesoption applies to the source block only.
-Useemphasize-result-linesto highlight specific lines in the captured output block, with the same syntax (e.g.:emphasize-result-lines: 1,3-5).
+Useemphasize-result-linesto highlight specific lines in the captured output block, with the same syntax (like:emphasize-result-lines: 1,3-5).

 - default_language: str¶